mahabubul-alam/QAOA-Compiler/README.md

 * -target_IterC string: Minimization objective of Iterative Compilation.
 The current version supports the following minimization objectives: Circuit Depth ('D'), Native two-qubit gate-count ('GC_2Q'), Estimated Success Probability ('ESP').
 The default value is 'GC_2Q'.

-* -output_qasm_file_name string: File name to write the compiled QAOA circuit.
+* -output_qasm_file_name string: File name to write the compiled parametric QAOA circuit.
 The output is written in qasm format.
 The default value is 'QAOA.qasm'.

 ### Run the Example
 ```